Day 33 – God’s Image-Bearers can Only be Satisfied in Him; Lust can Never Satisfy

 Because we’re united to Christ in His death, resurrection, ascension, and exaltation, we must put to death what is fleshly in us, what is earthly not heavenly: sexual immorality, impurity, passion, evil desire, covetousness, which is idolatry.
 God’s wrath is coming upon people and the world because of these sins.
 We will escape because of our union with Christ, but we should live according to who we are in Him not who we were.
 We used to live for lust before we were united to Christ; now, we must live for Christ from our hearts, because He is our life, and we have left sin and death behind, have put on Christ, and are being conformed to His image.

 We owe our lives to God not our lusts.
 Christ has freed us from the power of sin, and His Spirit empowers us to live for Him.
-We must sacrifice our fleshly desires, and instead, be transformed by the renewing of our minds by reading, receiving, and believing His word.
+We must sacrifice our fleshly desires, and instead, be transformed by the renewing of our minds through reading, receiving, and believing His word.

 Application

 When you lust, you show that your heart is not content with God or His good provisions.
 You’re jealous of Him, so you’re willing to twist His good creation, your own body and others, to fulfill your evil desires.
 But lust cannot satisfy you because you are God’s image-bearer and He is conforming you to the image of His Son Jesus Christ.
-Yet, lust wants to conform you to image an unbeliever who is dead in sin, who you used to be, but are no longer.
+Yet, lust wants to conform you to mirror an unbeliever who is dead in sin, who you used to be, but are no longer.

 When you lust, you show that you’re focused on this temporary life not eternal life.
 You can’t aim at Jesus in Heaven at God’s right hand, and lust.
 God’s wrath will come upon the world for sins like impurity and covetousness, but as those born again in Christ, we’re too good for lust.
-You know and have experienced too much good, truth, and beauty in Christ, to lust, and you have even more waiting on you in eternity!
+You know and have experienced too much good, truth, and beauty in Christ, to lust, and you have even more waiting on you in eternity.

 Today, will you be content with God’s design, His provisions for you, and how He’s governing all creation?
 Will you fix your eyes on Christ and Heaven in eternity, where you will be soon?
 Will you remind yourself that only God can satisfy you, and lust cannot?
 Will you pray often and hear, read, receive, and believe God’s word?
 By the Spirit, you can put lust to death today, but will you?